MatthewHDemon/Legacy-LMS-Agora/Readme.md

 <img src="https://drive.google.com/drive/u/0/folders/1XBsnNOEjdtjgR1rGKKQmYHQdhIQTURzb">

-<p color"Green">Webpage at the request by the educational organization Educamás.
+<p>Webpage at the request by the educational organization Educamás.
 It allows centralizing the project's creation and revision, the competence's evaluation associated to each project and the notifications.</p>

+<h3>LOGIN</h3>